-For most homeowners, the electrical system is bar-none the most intimidating system in their home.
-This makes sense; electricity isn’t an entirely intuitive resource, and when mishandled, it can cause severe injury and death.
+If you’re like most homeowners, the electrical system is the most intimidating system in your home.
+After all, electricity isn’t always intuitive, and when mishandled it can result in fires, injury, or even death.

 Table of Contents:

 Flickering lights are not a sign of a mysterious presence.
 Instead, anytime lights flicker or dim without prompting, you can assume there is a loose or faulty connection somewhere in your electrical system.